robsoh09/spayment/README.md

 This creates an Intent with the amount required and currency in USD.
 The paymentIntentId is then stored in the global variable in later section.

-On the frontend, it will proceed to load the payment form in checkout.hbs - i embedded this directly in checkout.hbs as a fast demo.
+On the frontend, it will proceed to load the payment form in checkout.hbs along with checkout.js for form eventDefault like preventing a page reload - i embedded this directly in checkout.hbs as a fast demo.
  <script> const stripe = Stripe('{{spk}}');
               const options = {
               clientSecret: '{{client_secret}}',